Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

-\Section{Federated Over-Air Robust ST-Miss} In this section, we study robust ST-miss in the federated, over-air learning paradigm.
-There are two important distinctions with respect to the centralized ST-miss problem from Sec. \ref{sec:stmiss} namely (a) data is now available across different nodes and the proposed algorithm must obey the federated data sharing constraints and (b) the proposed algorithm must be able to deal with gross and sparse outliers.
 A key observation that allows us to build upon Sec. \ref{sec:stmiss} is that only Line $10$ of Algorithm \ref{algo:norst_nodet} needs to be federated (all other operations are performed locally on each vector).
 To this end, we first explain why tackling iteration noise is sufficient to satisfy the Fed-OA constraints in Sec. \ref{sec:fl_explain}, we then present our result for PCA in the Fed-OA setting in Sec. \ref{sec:fedpm} (federated version of Line $10$ of Algorithm \ref{algo:norst_nodet}), and finally show how this is used to develop an algorithm that solves Robust ST-Miss in the Fed-OA setting in Sec. \ref{sec:fed_rst}.